Privacy Policy

 - Legal Obligations: To comply with applicable laws

-- Right of Access: Obtain confirmation and copies of your data
+- Right of Access: Obtain confirmation and copies of personal data

 - Right to Rectification: Correct inaccurate personal data